drewdeponte/tagalong/README.md

       tagalong_tagger
     end

-Once you have declared at least one Tagger and at least one Taggable you can use them in your app in the numerous ways as outlined below.
+Once you have declared at least one Tagger and Taggable, they can be used in numerous ways as outlined below.

 ### Tagging